Skip to main content

 The new generation of Pantheon's serverless PHP runtime represents our commitment to providing a modern, secure, and efficient PHP runtime for your websites.

 Depending on your website's features, this new PHP runtime may have major effects on the operation of your site.
-The previous generation will be removed in early 2026.
+The previous generation will be removed in April 2026.

 What's included?

-To enable the second generation PHP runtime for an environment, add the following to your pantheon.yml:
+To revert to the previous PHP Runtime, add the following to your pantheon.yml:

 Timeline